shreydesai/shreydesai.github.io/_posts/2016-10-19-graph-coloring.md

 date: 2016-10-19
 ---

-The biggest thing I was looking for in my CS courses coming into college was the leveraging theoretical concepts for practical applications.
+There is nothing more I love in computer science than leveraging theoretical concepts for practical applications.
 Data structures like trees and stacks are often used in the industry, but there isn't too much discussion of them.
-Recently in CS 311 (Discrete Mathematics), we covered graph theory, one of the most important topics in computer science.
+Recently in CS 311 (Discrete Mathematics), we covered graph theory.
 Many objects in the real-world can be modeled as graphs, from social networks to even people shaking hands at a party.
-One particular topic within graph theory caught my attention - graph coloring.
-The name itself was interesting, but the underlying concept was fascinating.
+Within graph theory, there are a lot of fields of study, but one particular topic caught my attention - graph coloring.
+The name itself was peculiar, but the underlying concept was truly fascinating.

 Graph coloring, as the name suggests, is the process of assigning colors to the vertices in a graph such that no two adjacent vertices share the same color.
-The chromatic number of a graph $G$ ($\chi{G}$) is the least amount of colors needed to validly color its vertices.
+The chromatic number ($\chi{G}$) of a graph $G$ is the least amount of colors needed to validly color its vertices.

 For instance, a complete graph $K_n$ on $n$ vertices has a chromatic number of $n$ because all pairs of vertices $u$ and $v$ have an edge incident to them.
 However, most graphs are not complete graphs, and so $\chi{G} \le n$.